 It conjures memories of my English-born grandfather’s cousins Lyla and Vic who after six decades of marriage, still giggled about their wedding day.

 “Poor pensioners” they called themselves.
-Their home was a small flat on the outskirts of London with a miniature rose garden and a front room with two chairs, a sofa and the telly.
+And yes, their home was a small flat on the outskirts of London with a miniature rose garden and a front room with two chairs, a sofa and the telly.
 Just that, no more.
 Morning ablutions were simple, aided by a slip of soap, toothbrushes and a travel-size tube of paste.
 Vic’s well-worn shaving brush and tarnished razor sat nearby.
 Just that, no more.

 Just imagine, in today’s world of abundance and moment-to-moment status updates, choosing the same cake again and again, ignoring the new and the novel, the fresh and the inventive.

-I just knew I’d love this fruitcake.
+Now this isn't Lyla's Dundee Cake but I just knew I’d love this fruitcake.
 All this richness cloaked in unassuming simplicity.

 IRISH SPICED COFFEECAKE